mdbabumiamssm/GENE-MAPPING/README.md

 ### Conclusion:

 By following this tutorial, you have successfully performed a bulk RNA-seq analysis using DESeq2 and mapped gene annotations locally.
 This process is crucial for understanding gene expression changes under different conditions.

+# I didn't wait till publication to share the code..
+Please contact if you used the code and want to publish!
+Thank you - md.babu.mia@mssm.edu